Particle-hole origin of thermal beating in dipole-compression modes of a 1D Bose gas

-To investigate the DC oscillations, we employ the theory of generalized hydrodynamics (GHD) \cite{Castro-Alvaredo2016,Bertini2016}, which keeps track of the infinitely many conserved local quantities in integrable systems and thus extends beyond classical HD \cite{Doyon2017_PRL,Doyon2017,Schemmer2019,Doyon2020,Bastianello2021,Alba2021,Malvania2021, Kerr2023, Watson2023}.
-Unlike classical HD---which accounts for only a few macroscopic conserved properties---GHD is capable of capturing also the collisionless regime.
-Even when integrability is weakly broken, GHD remains applicable within the local density approximation (LDA) \cite{Kheruntsyan2005,Doyon2017,Bastianello2021,Watson2023}.
-Our GHD simulations thus serve as a numerical experiment, and provide evidence for the absence of a high-$T$ collisional HD regime.
-Instead, they reveal a thermal crossover from phononic HD to CL behavior around the hole-induced anomaly temperature $T_A$ \cite{DeRosi2022}.
-We therefore propose that $T < T_A$ serves as a sufficient and universal criterion for the applicability of classical HD, restricting it only to the phononic HD regime.
+To investigate the DC oscillations, we employ the theory of generalized hydrodynamics (GHD) \cite{Castro-Alvaredo2016,Bertini2016}, which extends beyond CHD \cite{Doyon2017_PRL,Doyon2017,Schemmer2019,Doyon2020,Bastianello2021,Alba2021,Malvania2021, Kerr2023, Watson2023} as it is capable of capturing also the collisionless regime.~Our GHD simulations thus serve as a numerical experiment, and provide evidence for the absence of a high-$T$ collisional hydrodynamic regime which we explain with the breakdown of the quasiparticle picture induced by the anomaly.~Our results reveal a thermal crossover from \emph{phononic} hydrodynamic to \textit{collisionless} behavior around the anomaly temperature $T_A$ \cite{DeRosi2022}.
+We therefore propose that $T < T_A$ serves as a sufficient and universal criterion for the applicability of CHD, restricting it only to the phononic hydrodynamic regime.

-The hole-induced anomaly was recently identified in a uniform 1D Bose gas at arbitrary interaction strength.
-It refers to a thermal feature appearing in several thermodynamic properties as a function of temperature \cite{DeRosi2022, DeRosi2024}, such as a peak in the specific heat at $T \!\approx\!
-T_A$.
-More generally, an anomaly arises in any 1D gas exhibiting phonons \cite{DeRosi2022}.
-Similar anomalies occur in atomic, solid-state, electronic, and spin systems as a result of a second-order phase transition (where $T_c \!= \!T_A$) \cite{Raju1992, Ku2012, Landau2013}, or due to a thermal population in the excitation spectrum \cite{Tari2003, He2009, DeRosi2022}.
-At $T \approx T_A$, the low-$T$ quasiparticle description breaks down \cite{Yan2020, DeRosi2022} and, for $T\! \gtrsim \!T_A$, thermal fluctuations prevail over quantum correlations, strongly affecting the tails of the momentum distribution \cite{DeRosi2022,DeRosi2024}.
-This Letter sheds light on the impact of the hole-induced anomaly on collective dynamics and collisional effects, thereby completing a universal framework that links microscopic and macroscopic phenomena in 1D Bose gases.
+More generally, our work suggests that anomalies can serve as probes to tackle the challenging many-body problem, enabling the prediction of collective dynamics from excitations across a wide variety of finite-temperature systems, from atomic to nuclear matter.

 \lettersection{Model}

 The Hamiltonian for the harmonically trapped 1D Bose gas is given by \cite{Petrov2000,Kheruntsyan2005}

 where $m$ is the particle mass, $N$ is the total number of bosons, and $V(x) \!=\! m\omega_x^2 x^2/2$ is the axial harmonic trap with frequency $\omega_x$.
 The interaction strength is $g_{\rm 1D} \! \simeq \!2 \hbar \omega_\perp a$ \cite{Olshanii1998} for repulsive ($a\!>\!0$) contact interactions, with $\omega_{\perp}$ the transverse harmonic confinement frequency and $a$ the three-dimensional (3D) $s$-wave scattering length.